 You will often speak with Jack Appelman, CEO and owner, who has been in the business of art licensing for more than 30 years.
 You may also speak with Russell Appelman, VP and Licensing Director or Zoe Anderson, Art Director.
 All three are devotees of the art world and welcome conversations about the art that you create.
 Once you have signed an agency agreement as one of our artists, you may also be speaking with other members of our team, Licensing Agentsor our Archive and Server specialist, Joe.
 We are all here to assist in helping you get established with your portfolio.

 Will My Contract Be Exclusive?

 We have successful working relationships with artists from all over the world.
 An ever increasing archive of artwork from those who have been with us for many years as well as new artists that have signed with us within the past few weeks.
 They create imagery in a multitude of mediums, from traditional painting, drawing and collaged pieces to a wide variety of digital computer arts and many styles of photography.
-Royalties are still being paid to many artists that joined Art Licensing more than 10 years ago!
+Royalties are still being paid to many artists that joined ALI more than 20 years ago!